russholio/knockup/README.md

 The `match` option specifies a regular expression that the current request is matched against.
 The current request if using `hashchange` is anything after the `#`.
 If using browser state, then it is anything relative to the current page.

+Parameters that are captured using parenthesis are passed in captured order to the controller function.

 #### Formatting

 The `format` paramter is a string that can be reverse engineered by the router given a parameters object.